Azure/autorest.typescript/test/integration/generated/appconfiguration/README.md

 ### AppConfigurationClient

-`AppConfigurationClient` is the primary interface for developers using the AppConfigurationClient library.
+`AppConfigurationClient` is the primary interface for developers using the AppConfiguration client library.
 Explore the methods on this client object to understand the different features of the AppConfiguration service that you can access.